-This is a repeat Disaster Averted originally published in 2013, but it is still valid.
+This is a repeat Disaster Averted initially published in 2013, but it is still valid.
 Just think about if it had been one of the newer insulins.
 Doubtful it would have been that easy to replace.
 No, it would not have been as easy.

-Over the years I have had many patients come into the pharmacy requesting a replacement bottle of insulin because they’ve accidentally dropped a bottle.
+Over the years, I have had many patients come into the pharmacy requesting a replacement bottle of insulin because they’ve accidentally dropped a bottle.
 Recently, a patient shared this experience:

 We purchased the vial, along with an extra, and took a cab back.
-After my pre-meal bolus dose of my new Regular insulin, my husband and I totally enjoyed our dining experience.
+After the pre-meal bolus dose of my new Regular insulin, my husband and I enjoyed our dining experience.
 Never let it be said that our lives are less than spicy — whether or not we’re in New Orleans!

-|If you have a “Diabetes Disaster Averted” story, please let us know!
+|If you have a “Diabetes Disaster Averted” story like this incident with a broken insulin vial, please let us know!
 If we feature your Disaster Averted in our Diabetes Clinical Mastery Series e-newsletter, you will receive a $25 gift card.
 Please click here to submit a short summary of the incident, what you feel you learned from handling the incident, and your name and title.
 If you prefer to remain anonymous, please let us know, but still give us your name and address (so we can send you the gift card).|

 Originally published March, 2013; updated July, 2018 and April, 2021.